 - 18 Ministry of Housing Communities and Local Government (2020) White Paper: Planning for the Future (link).
 Paragraph 2.25. - 19 Defra (2010) English National Parks and the Broads UK Government Vision and Circular 2010 (link).
 Paragraph 78. - 20 NPPF (link): paragraph 172.
 See also Appendix 9 of the Cotswolds AONB Management Plan 2018-2023. - 21 Defra (2019) Landscapes Review Final Report (link).
-Proposal 18: A new National Landscapes Housing Association to build affordable homes. - 22 The NPPF (Annex 2: Glossary) defines affordable housing as 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and / or is for essential local workers), and which complies with one or more of the following': - a) Affordable housing for rent. - b) Starter homes. - c) Discount market sales housing. - d) Other affordable routes to home ownership.

-- 25 Section 199 of the Housing Act 1996 (link) specifies that a person has a local connection with the district of a local authority housing authority if he has a connection with it-

-- (a) because he is, or in the past was, normally resident there, and that residence is or was of his own choice.

-- (b) because he is employed there,

-- (c) because of family associations, or

-- (d) because of special circumstances.
+Proposal 18: A new National Landscapes Housing Association to build affordable homes. - 22 The NPPF (Annex 2: Glossary) defines affordable housing as 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and / or is for essential local workers), and which complies with one or more of the following': - a) Affordable housing for rent. - b) Starter homes. - c) Discount market sales housing. - d) Other affordable routes to home ownership. - 23 Defra (2010) English National Parks and the Broads UK Government Vision and Circular 2010 (link).
+Paragraph 79. - 24 Defra (2019) Landscapes Review Final Report (link).
+Supporting text for Proposal 18: A new National Landscapes Housing Association to build affordable homes. - 25 Section 199 of the Housing Act 1996 (link) specifies that a person has a local connection with the district of a local authority housing authority if he has a connection with it- - (a) because he is, or in the past was, normally resident there, and that residence is or was of his own choice, - (b) because he is employed there, - (c) because of family associations, or - (d) because of special circumstances.